onatbas/headless-chrome/README.md

 You'll need to build this one first before moving to test suites.
 You may simply use the shell script in the folder.

+### /jdk

+This folder contains a docker image which has stuff like jdk and maven out of the box and is built on top of headlesschroe image.
+Extending on this, you can run your own java-based tests.

+Since mvn install takes too long, I recommmend building an interim docker image that simply does

+mvn install -DskipTests

+And then another image to build on top of that to install, package and run tests.
+This will save you a lot of time.

 ### /robot

 This is a sample test suite.
 The test suit in there is built with